ThuLinShan/Custom-PC-Builder-WebApplication/README.md

 <h3>Ecommerce custom desktop PC builder website.</h3>

 - 1 &nbsp; First, download xampp server <br>
-- 2 &nbsp; Then, move this project to: 'xampp/htdocs/' directory <br>s
+- 2 &nbsp; Then, move this project to: 'xampp/htdocs/' directory <br>
 - 3 &nbsp; In the project, go to  'database_backup' folder and there is a 'computing_project.bak' file for sql backup <br>
 - 4 &nbsp; First create a database with same name of the bak file and backup the database by importing the file in phpmyadmin of xampp (localhost/phpmyadmin) <br>
 - 5 &nbsp; In config folder, there is 'constant.php' file <br>